 It is necessary to establish preconditions for additional measures that, if necessary, can be used to maintain law and order or protect national security.
-In situations where there is serious danger to public order or domestic security, it must be possible to quickly take relevant measures.
+In situations where there is serious danger to public order or internal security, it must be possible to quickly take relevant measures.
 It should therefore be possible for the Government to take decisions ordering such measures.
 Requiring ID checks will improve the chances of identifying the people entering Sweden.
 The checks have led to a reduction in the number of people seeking asylum in Sweden.
 The measures have had a positive impact on the ability to maintain order and security and reduce the general pressure on societal functions.

 3. What conditions are required for the Government to be able to introduce ID checks?

 5. From what date do the provisions on ID checks apply?

-The Ordinance on certain identity checks in the event of serious danger to public order or domestic security has been in force since 4 January 2016.
+The Ordinance on certain identity checks in the event of serious danger to public order or internal security has been in force since 4 January 2016.

 6. For how long will the provisions apply?

-The Ordinance will apply for six months, in other words until 3 July 2016.
+The Ordinance initially applied for six months, in other words until 3 July 2016.
 The Government has now extended the ID checks for additionally four months, then three months, and now three months more until the 4 May 2017.
-Prior to that, the Government can decide to repeal the provisions on ID checks if conditions change and there no longer is a serious threat to public order or internal security.
+Prior to that, the Government may decide to repeal the provisions on ID checks if conditions change and there no longer is a serious threat to public order or internal security.
 The Government has instructed the relevant authorities to evaluate the ID checks during this extended period.